IliaFatemi/Doodle-Jump/README.md

 # Doodle-Jump
-Doodle jump game made in python
+Doodle jump game made in python.

-DOODLE JUMP INSTRUCTIONS
+This program is built using the turtle module.

 CONTROLS
 ---------------------